downshift-js/downshift/src/hooks/useSelect/README.md

   primitive component like `<div>`, there is no need to specify this property.
   It defaults to `ref`.

+- `aria-label`: By default the toggle element will add an `aria-labelledby` that refers to the `<label>` rendered with `getLabelProps`.
+However, if you provide `aria-label` to give a more specific label that describes the options available, then `aria-labelledby` will not be provided and screen readers can use your `aria-label` instead.

 In some cases, you might want to completely bypass the `refKey` check.
 Then you can provide the object `{suppressRefError : true}` as the second argument to `getToggleButtonProps`. **Please use it with extreme care and only if you are